maxipe/DualWallpaperCreator/README.md

 python WallpaperCreator.py
 ```

-The images should be called 1.jpg and 2.jpg by default, or could be send by running:
+The images should be called 1.jpg and 2.jpg by default, or could be selected by running:
 ```
-python WallpaperCreator.py
+python WallpaperCreator.py firstImage.jpg secondImage.jpg
 ```